You are here

-Lisa Levy is the Director of Community Organizing and Government Relations.
+Lisa Levy is the Director of Policy, Advocacy, & Organizing.
 In this position she advises all policy issues and manages all community organizing activities.
 As a legal services attorney, Lisa spent six years prior to coming to NYCCAH representing low income, disabled clients who were denied government benefits including SNAP, SSI, SSD, Medicaid, as well as in eviction and other proceedings.
 Lisa is a graduate of Case Western Reserve University Law School and received her Bachelor’s degree from SUNY Binghamton.
 She has professional and volunteer experience with other non-profit organizations as well as social justice and political campaigns, and is passionate about a variety of food and poverty related issues.

 Fabio meets with clients at our community-based host agencies to submit electronic food stamps applications and recertifications on their behalf, utilizing the Paperless Office System (POS).
 He is also the lead trainer for new staff utilizing this process.
 Fabio has been with NYCCAH in that capacity for four years.
 Prior to joining NYCCAH, Fabio worked with a non-profit agency in the Bronx, where he managed a food pantry and soup kitchen and performed other administrative functions.